LJKT1/Swapify/README.md

 # Swapify

 _A mobile app build for the purpose of people exchanging items between each other with no monetary involvement.
-The goal of this project was to build a platform that won't charge you for listing your items and users can post an item with an ease._
+The goal of this project was to build a platform that won't charge you for listing your items and users can post an item with ease._

 ## Meet the team